-Rep. Phillips is monitoring the developing situation closely, working together with Minnesota and federal officials to ensure transparency, and remains committed to tackling this threat in a unified, nonpartisan manner at home and overseas.
+Rep. Phillips is working together with Minnesota and federal officials to get us through this pandemic as healthy, economically sound, and prepared for the future as possible.
+He is on a mission to ensure transparency, and remains committed to tackling this threat in a unified, nonpartisan manner at home and overseas.

 Due to the ongoing coronavirus outbreak, the U.S. Capitol and Minnetonka office of Rep. Dean Phillips are closed to the public at this time.
 In the coming days, weeks, and months, many of our friends and neighbors will struggle to navigate the federal government to obtain benefits and federal assistance.
 Bureaucracy should not be a barrier to care, and the Office of Rep. Dean Phillips is here to help.
 As a constituent, you can still: